 On June 15, 1890, German oceanographer Georg Adolf Otto Wüst was born.
 Wüst’s pioneering work on the Atlantic Ocean provided a new view of the motions of water masses between the northern and southern hemispheres and the first evidence of the concentration of water mass spreading in western boundary currents.
 He developed the first essentially complete understanding of the physical structure and deep circulation of the Atlantic Ocean.

 Georg Wüst studied geography and oceanography at the University of Berlin.
 He also educated himself in the field of meteorology, mathematics and physics.
 Wüst was highly influenced by the hydrographer Alfred Merz who became the head of the Museum of Marine Sciences and later director of the Institute and Museum of Marine Sciences.
 He supported Georg Wüst to join the studies of Bjørn Helland-Hansen in Bergen where he gained experience in ocean observations by working on lightships, on surveying vessels and during cruises on the Norwegian research vessel “Armauer Hansen”.
 Merz further became Wüst’s advisor for his doctoral thesis.
-In it, Wüst performed systematic observations of evaporation on several vessels.
+In it, Wüst carried out systematic evaporation measurements on selected ships, developed suitable calculation methods and discussed the evaporation distribution in the Arctic Ocean.
+In the course of several decades, he repeatedly dealt with the connection between evaporation, precipitation and salinity distribution in the sea and their significance for the water cycle.
 He further developed specific analysis methods and discussed distribution patterns of evaporation in the world oceans.

 During World War I, Georg Wüst served as meteorologist, he was wounded near Verdun in 1917.
 However, he continued his studies after the war and participated in Merz‘s research cruises in the North and Baltic Seas.
 Alfred Merz became head of a hydrographic survey of the Atlantic Ocean which was approved by the Emergency Association of German Science after World War I and Wüst was part of planning of the journey and joined the expedition 1925 to 1927.
 In 1925, Merz died in Buenos Aires and Georg Wüst took over the expedition leadership for the observations.
 During this period, Wüst delivered a pioneering analysis of the large-scale distribution of Atlantic water masses and their regions of origin showed the strong role of interhemispheric exchange and provided the first evidence for the concentration of water mass spreading in western boundary currents.